stevekelly27/guitar_garage/README.md

 - Bootstrap 4.6 - CSS Framework for developing responsiveness and styling
 - Crispy Forms - used to manage Django Forms
 - W3C - Used for HTML & CSS Validation
-- PEP8 Online - used to validate all the Python code
+- Conforms to PEP8 python standards
 - Responsinator - Used to verify responsiveness of website on different devices.
 - Balsamiq - Used to generate Wireframe images
-- Grammerly - used to proof read the README.md
 - Font Awesome - Used for icons in the footer
 - Chrome Dev Tools - Used for overall development and tweaking, including testing responsiveness and performance